Assam: Three bears 'illegally' transported from Nagaland to Chattisgarh via Guwahati

 “When we asked for documents, they refused and quickly drove towards Guwahati,” a local resident said.

-Mukul Dutta, a local businessman, added, “There were three staff members in the truck.
+A local from the area, added, “There were three staff members in the truck.
 They admitted to transporting animals before, including deer from Nagaland.”

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!